shegoj/Linux_Essentials/A_Lecture.md

 - System start, stop, crash history
 - Determine if you are running out of space on the system
 - Number of users currently connected to the machine
+- Check how much memory is on the system and how much is used and free.
+- Check the number of CPUs on the system and its details

 #### Linux Type, version and kernel number